Thousands of students choose Canada as their destination yearly, and the numbers keep increasing.

 Suppose you cannot choose WES as a recipient for your documents via your university’s online platform.
 In that case, you can also send your documents directly to the email address on the WES Required documents page.

-Sending your documents as a direct submission make takes slightly longer than the online option.
-However, WES also works with a large array of third-party providers to make it easier for you to send your documents directly to them.
+If you want to know how to send transcripts to WES directly, this takes slightly longer than the online option.
+However, WES also works with many third-party providers to make sending your documents to them easier.
 You can find a comprehensive list of these on their website.

 There are two primary ways that your institution can do this through a verified channel, which are both quick and safe: